zapman449/monitorama_2016_notes/Tue09__Lightening_Talks__by_everyone.md

     * relax and enjoy your journey

 ### Manifest Pareidolia by Dave
-* Taxonimy of monitoring tools (a monitoring of a taxonomy)
+* Taxonomy of monitoring tools (a monitoring of a taxonomy)
 * Drawing of iconic images into graphs.
 * Beaker on a curve
 * Excite Bike climbing a spike
-* Silver surfer on a stack graph
+* Silver surfer on a stack graph wave

-### Dont believe the data : Data vs intuition by Aaron
+### Don't believe the data : Data vs intuition by Aaron
 * Processing Data and making a decision
 * 2.5 quintillion bytes of data per day.
 * Brains hold 3tb ...
 1 millionth of data per day on net